bszonye/civ7-town-trix/README.md

 ## compatibility with other mods
 known interactions:

-- **Sukritact's Simple UI Adjustments: compatible.**  No conflicts.
+- **Sukritact's Simple UI Adjustments: no conflicts.**
-- **triex's city details building tooltips: compatible.**  No conflicts.
+- **triex's city details building tooltips: no conflicts.**
+- **F1rstDan's Cool UI: no conflicts.** when both mods are installed, you can use the Options menu to customize production list styling.
-- **MantisMaestro's Compact Production Chooser: compatible.**  when both mods are installed, MM's production list replaces the City Hall version.
+- **MantisMaestro's Compact Production Chooser: mostly compatible.** when both mods are installed, MM's production list replaces the City Hall version, which also disables some features like one-click repairs.
-- **KayleeR's Misc UI Modifications: compatible.**  when both mods are installed, City Hall features replace some parts of KayleeR's mod related to the production list and building placement.
+- **Slothoth's Abbreviated Repair: incompatible,** but City Hall provides an equivalent feature, one-click repairs.

 ## localization
 supported languages: